HIS STORY

 Serving on the armed merchantman, Richard Duffield, during the Armada's attack, Adams got his first taste of battle, and he must have been truly moved by his own survival and the closeness by which England evaded this attempted mortal blow.

-Around this time, he also started to sail in the service of the recently established Barbary Company which traded largely with Morocco.
+Around this time, he also started to sail as one of the merchants signed up to membership of the recently established chartered Barbary Company which traded largely with Morocco.
 The, perhaps unlikely seeming, Protestant-Muslim amity that flourished in the last decades of the 16th century, was brought about by a mutual interest in attacking Catholics, and hence with this endeavor, he was also serving his country, and probably his pocket as well.Without doubt, his years of Africa-bound voyages furnished Adams with valuable experience as a long-distance mariner, and he clearly emerged as a man to be respected in the seafaring community.
 So much so that he was hired as one of the senior officers on a Dutch voyage to the Pacific via the Straits of Magellan at the very southern tip of the Americas.

 The self-declared Dutch Republic was, as far as Spain was concerned, a rebel province.
 However in 1596, the Triple Alliance with England and France effectively recognized it as an independent state.
 Adams’ voyage was the first to leave for the western Americas after de-facto independence, and was hence seen as a hugely important step in Dutch nation building.
 It was as much a military mission as a trade one, and damaging Iberian interests was a primary objective.
 Once more, Adams was serving his country's political aims, as well as those of the Dutch.